AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 And finally, lets see how these observerations stack up against the real thing, as the calculations are [known for both palettes][m3-palettes-ts-url]:

-**Secondary color palette:**
+**HCT Secondary color palette calculation:**

 - Hue is the **same** as for the primary color palette.
 Matches with the 0.05° difference.
 - Chroma is fixed to **16**!
 I got 2x20 and 4x16 (average of 18.2), so still a good match for some of the colors.

-And the **tertiary palette:**
+And the **HCT tertiary palette calculation:**

 - Hue is shifted **60°** from the primary color palette.
 The CIE-LCh(uv) averaged at 61°.
 Again pretty close!
 - Chroma is fixed to **24**!
 I got 28 from CIE-LCh(uv).
 CAM16 is much better for chroma.

 !!!
-Success "The average CIE-LCh(uv) values and differences are close to the actual CAM16 settings, a nice result!"
+Success "The _average_ CIE-LCh(uv) values and differences are close to the actual CAM16 settings"
+    But you can clearly see the differences between the two color spaces in the individual colors.

 <!-- https://bottosson.github.io/posts/oklab/ -->